A is for Atlantic

 C is for Cape Point

-Cape Point is a spectacular sight with towering stone cliffs, endemic fynbos, breathtaking bays, beaches and rolling green hills and valleys, just an hour outside Cape Town.
+Cape Point is a spectacular sight with towering stone cliffs, endemic fynbos, breathtaking beaches, and rolling green hills and valleys, just an hour outside Cape Town.
 The Two Oceans Restaurant offers some of the greatest views in Cape Town, and the fauna and flora make for a memorable trip.

 D is for dassies